|

 The next section of your marketing plan will describe how you intend to reach that target audience.
 With mail-order businesses, the methods of marketing have blossomed in the past decade.

-These are methods that are still used and which you very well may want to include in your marketing plan.
-For any of these methods, your ads need to be well written and placement (the venues you use to advertise) should be well chosen to reach your target audience.
+Whichever methods you want to include in your marketing plan, your ads need to be well written and placement (the venues you use to advertise) should be well chosen to reach your target audience.

 Your next task will be to write 'copy' (the ads themselves) that sells.
 Draft some ads listing the persuasive selling points of your products - perhaps with introductory or 'limited time' offers - and then test them on family and friends.
 Remember, I am always happy to run my eye over copy, as is Sue Waddington, our resident copywriting guru.